graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 We only implement two `DataFetchers`.
 As mentioned above, if you don't specify one, the default `PropertyDataFetcher` is used.
 In our case it means `Book.id`, `Book.name`, `Book.pageCount`, `Author.id`, `Author.firstName` and `Author.lastName` all have a default `PropertyDataFetcher` associated with it.

 A `PropertyDataFetcher` tries to lookup a property on a Java object in multiple ways.
-In case of a `java.util.Map` it simply looks up the property by key.
+In case of a `POJO` it assumes that for a GraphQL field `fieldX` it can find a POJO property called `fieldX`.

-TODO a better POJO default datafetcher explanation

 ## Further reading
 ### Sample source code